iron-io/iron_mq_php/README.md

 # Updating notes

-* In version 1.3.0 changed argument list in methods `postMessage` and `postMessages`.
+* 1.3.0 - changed argument list in methods `postMessage` and `postMessages`.
 Please revise code that uses these methods.
+* 1.3.1 - changed return format in methods `postMessage` and `postMessages`.
+Now methods returning message id/array of ids